 Natural brick is a premium siding material and by far the most expensive of the standard options (excluding high-end wood siding).
 Brick is primarily used for its solid, natural look and its undeniable beauty.
 Brick is also very low-maintenance (especially if you never paint it) and is fireproof, rot-proof, and insect-proof.

 Brick siding is a veneer product; that is, it does not provide structural support for the wall.
 Most brick siding is thinner than standard building brick and can be installed onto wood-frame and masonry walls.
 Brick siding can crack due to excessive movement or shifting in the wall or building foundation.
 However, in most cases, the only maintenance it needs is an occasional repair to mortar joints.

 Stucco is one of the oldest siding materials and is prized for its distinctive appearance and superb durability.
 Traditional cement-based stucco is applied to wood or masonry walls in three coats.
 The topmost coat contains the stucco's finished color.
 Stucco can also be painted, but, as with painted brick, this creates an unnecessary regular maintenance issue.

 A popular alternative to traditional stucco is EIFS, or "synthetic stucco," a polymer-cement material that is sprayed onto insulation board or other materials.
-Synthetic stucco isn't quite as attractive or durable as traditional three-coat stucco, but it is less prone to cracking and can be about one-third less expensive.
+Synthetic stucco isn't quite as attractive or durable as traditional three-coat stucco, but it is less prone to repairs such as cracking and can be about one-third less expensive.

 Manufactured veneer stone is a concrete-like product that mimics natural stone.
 One type is made up of individual pieces that are installed with mortar; another type is a panel form that is fastened to the wall.
 Veneer stone is low-maintenance and highly durable, much like brick siding.
 It is considerably less expensive and easier to install than natural stone (which is rarely used as an applied siding) and cheaper than brick.
 On the downside, it doesn't always look completely natural.